-FREE DOWNLOAD LINK BELOW
+FREE DOWNLOAD LINK, AUDIOBOOK, AND AWARD-WINNING VIDEO BELOW

 Max Brooks has partnered with the Bipartisan Commission on Biodefense to produce GERM WARFARE: A Very Graphic History, a highly stylized and engaging graphic novel depicting previous biological warfare events, the possibilities for the future, and the continued need for public health security.